Helperbird/website/src/pages/help/how-to-count-the-amount-of-words-and-characters-in-a-sentence.md

 ---
 layout: templates/help.html
 title:
-  How to count the amount of words and characters in a sentence - Helperbird for Chrome, Firefox and Edge
+  How to count the amount of words and characters in a sentence
 description:
   Learn how to count the amount of words and characters in a sentence in Chrome, Firefox and Edge.
 keywords: